dgomie/readme-generator/README.md

 ## Description

-This is a project that takes user prompts through a CLI and generates a professional README markdown file.
-This helps project creators cut down time having to reference different resource to make sure all necessary information is presented in the README.
+This application takes user prompts through a CLI and generates a professional README markdown file.
+This application is intended to help users cut down time having to format the necessary information that is typically presented in sa professional README.
+This application utilizes node.js with the Inquirer and File System modules to prompt the user for information and create a new file respectively.

 ## Installation